catllian/cse15l-lab-reports/labreport5.md

-# Lab Report 4
+# Lab Report 5

+The lab report prompt I chose was to make another version of Lab Report 3: Researching Commands.
 The command I chose to explore options for is find.
 The command searches through the paths of a directory and lists the files and directories within it.
-The "normal" format of the command is:
+The "default" format of the command is:
 ```
 find <path>
 ```
-The output will list the files and directories within the directory of the given path.
+Where the `path` argument specifies the directory to search for files and directories in.

 ## First Option: - ls
 The option -ls prints the corresponding statistics of the files and directories found.

-For the first example, I find used the command `cd written_2` to get from the docsearch directory to the written_2 directory.
-I used the find command with the -ls option for the directory ./non-fiction/OUP/Berk.
+For the first example, I used the find command with the -ls option for the directory ./non-fiction/OUP/Berk.
 Command:
 ```
 $ find ./non-fiction/OUP/Berk -ls